zooniverse/front-end-monorepo/packages/app-content-pages/README.md

 ### Running in development

 #### Docker

 - `docker-compose up` to run a server on http://localhost:3000.
 - `docker-compose down` to stop the dev server.
-- `docker-compose run --rm app-content-pages test` to run the tests.
+- `docker-compose run --rm dev test` to run the tests.

+##### Preview the production Dockerfile image build

+- `docker-compose -f docker-compose-prod.yml up` to run a production Dockerfile image server on http://localhost:3000.

 #### Node/yarn
 ```sh